emz1003/final-mks65/README.md

 1/11/20
 * Kaitlyn: To make sure that the coordinates the user inputs to place the ships are valid, I created the function isCoorValid.
 Tested it with the rest of the functions in gameplay.c and it works!
+* Kaitlyn: Created the main gameBoard, formatted the game to print both your board and the main board together.
 ### Features:

 ### Attempted: